INR 4 - 20 Lakhs

 |Employment Roles||Financial Analyst, Finance Manager, Senior Financial Analyst, Senior Business Analyst, Business Analyst - IT, Operations Manager, Relationship Manager|

-What is an MBA in Finance?
-The basic concepts of MBA Finance syllabus include handling money or wealth on a larger scale.
-The important subjects are mathematics, economics, financial theory and management.
-The course has a high job scope, and the job responsibilities are concerned with managing accounts and companies' finances to achieve the company's financial objectives.
+MBA Finance full form is Master of Business Administration in Finance.
+The basic concepts of the MBA Finance syllabus include handling money or wealth on a larger scale.
+The MBA in finance course details is concerned with managing accounts and companies' finances to achieve the company's financial objectives.

-Graduates can work in different sectors like investment banking, consulting, merchant banking, private banking and much more.
+The MBA Finance job scope is extensive and graduates can work in different sectors like investment banking, consulting, merchant banking, private banking, and much more.